Focus and Scope

 Peer Review Process

-We require that all students have their work reviewed by a CSU-Pueblo faculty member prior to submission.
+Prior to submission, all students are required to have their work reviewed by a CSU Pueblo faculty member.

-All submissions are processed through blind review by the Section Editor, one discipline-knowledgeable student, and one faculty member.
+All submissions are processed through a blind review assigned by the Section Editor to one or more discipline-knowledgeable students, and one faculty member.
 At the Editor’s discretion, we may request names of possible reviewers.

 Please keep in mind that your submission must not have been published elsewhere, nor should it be under submission in whole or in part with any other journal or publication outlet.